Cunninghame Graham: Convert to socialism

-Scottish independence and the Scottish Labour Party
+Scottish Independence and the Scottish Labour Party

-Graham was a strong supporter of Scottish independence.
-In 1886, he helped establish the Scottish Home Rule Association (SHRA), and while in the House of Commons, he made several attempts to persuade fellow MPs of the desirability of a Scottish parliament.
-On one occasion, Graham joked that he wanted a "national parliament with the pleasure of knowing that the taxes were wasted in Edinburgh instead of London."
+Graham was to become a strong supporter of Scottish independence, though he began as a Home Ruler.

+In 1886, he joined the Scottish Home Rule Association (SHRA), for whom he was Vice President, and while in the House of Commons, he made several attempts to persuade fellow MPs of the desirability of a Scottish parliament.
+Graham joked that he wanted a "national parliament with the pleasure of knowing that the taxes were wasted in Edinburgh instead of London."

 In 1888, Graham attended the SHRA Conference at the Anderton's Hotel in Fleet Street and passed a motion "That in the opinion of this Conference the interests of Scotland demand the establishment of a Scotch national Parliament and an Executive Government having control over exclusively Scotch affairs, with a due regard to the integrity of the Empire".
 The motion was supported by Mr Cuninghame Graham (as name spelt in article), who said he "wanted a Scotch Parliament to do justice to their crofters and keep them at home, to pass an Eight Hours' Bill for their miners, to settle the liquor laws, and to nationalise the land."
 Peter Esslemont MP attended.
-Dr G.B Clark Chaired conference MP for Caithness-shire.
+Dr G.B Clark, MP for Caithness-shire, chaired the conference.

-While in the House of Commons, Graham became increasingly more radical and went on to found the Scottish Labour Party with Keir Hardie.
-Graham left the Liberal Party in 1892 to contest the general election in a new constituency as a Labour candidate.

 He supported workers in their industrial disputes and was involved with Annie Besant and the Matchgirls Strike and the 1889 Dockers' Strike.
 In July 1889, he attended the Marxist Congress of the Second International in Paris with James Keir Hardie, William Morris, Eleanor Marx and Edward Aveling.
 The following year he made a speech in Calais that was considered by the authorities to be so revolutionary that he was arrested and expelled from France.

 Graham was a supporter of the eight-hour day and made several attempts to introduce a Bill on the subject.
 He made some progress with this in the summer of 1892, but he was unable to persuade the Conservative government, headed by Lord Salisbury, to allocate time for the Bill to be fully debated.